mpanighetti/dnd5e-feats/README.md

 # dnd5e-feats

- A collection of 5e homebrew feats.
+ A collection of 5e homebrew feats and supernatural gifts.

 ## Resources